locxter/BotvacCenter/README.md

 ## Overview

 > This is a **work in progress**.
-Things aren't final and are due to change over time.
+Things aren't quite final and may change over time.

 ![Overview](overview.png)